brevdev/user-dotbrev/README.md

 Whenever you create or join a project, your user `.brev` directory runs, automating the setup of your workspace.

-Fork and modify this template to add your own custom settings.
+Fork and modify this template to add your own custom user settings.
+For project specific settings, see the [project `.brev` template repository](https://github.com/brevdev/dotbrev).

 ## Setup Steps